 What I make of both sides of this story: the more we talk about money, the more we become less rational, and the more we think about money.
 It’s a loop that (likely) is not good.

 If we’re in a situation where A) we know we need to plan and B) we know that the more we plan the less rational we become, then we are in a no-win situation.
 If we don’t plan, we worry about money.
 If we do plan, we run the risk of making irrational decisions.

 A Better Way

-The better way is to talk to someone else—particularly someone who has experience, knowledge, training and a lot of rational-ability to talk about money-planning; someone like a wealth manager at AIFS.
+The better way is to talk to someone else—particularly someone who has experience, knowledge, training and a lot of rational-ability to talk about money-planning; someone like a financial advisor at AIWM.

 Sometimes the researchers—whether they were working many years ago or very recently—do the research to point out the obvious.
 Sometimes they confirm our biases.
 In this case, our bias towards getting independent, expert financial advice is measurable both in our brains (and hearts) and our wallets!

 (1) Financial Planning Research Highlights From the 2019 CFP Board Academic Research Colloquium

 (3) Financial Literacy and Planning: Implications for Retirement Wellbeing

 (4) The Way Consumers and Clients Respond to Financial Conversations: Investigation with Measurement of EEG Signals